brave-intl/bat-go/settlement/README.md

 ## Creating new local vault instance

 Vault is an on-device secure key-value store.
+This was designed in mind of two separate, air-gapped machines.
+Anywhere you read turning off the vault or unsealing you may skip.

 If you have trouble installing from the README, you can also (1) Download from https://www.vaultproject.io/downloads